dkajewski/libGDX/README.md

 - **Quest System**: Complete quests assigned by NPCs to earn rewards and progress in the game.
 - **Character Development**: Improve and enhance your character's statistics by leveling up and/or putting on equipment found in the game world.
 - **Save/Load Game**: Save your progress at any time and load it later to continue your adventure.
+- **En/Pl Version**: Changing language is available in the game code.
+Default is English.

 ## Technology